Home » IELTS Writing: Boost your score by reading

-The University of Washington points to a clear link between reading and writing.
-Reading exposes you to different styles; it shows you how grammar is used correctly; and it helps you to build vocabulary and use it accurately.
-As the IELTS Writing paper has been referred to as the most difficult paper, all of these skills can help to improve the way you write.
+As this quotation from the University of Washington’s writing centre suggests, there is a clear link between reading and writing.
+Reading exposes you to different styles, shows you how grammar is used correctly, and helps you to build vocabulary and use it accurately – all of which are skills that feed directly into your writing.
+Many candidates find the Writing paper the most difficult, so anything that strengthens these underlying skills is worth your time.
 But to get the maximum benefit for your IELTS Writing test, and boost your band score, you need to use reading as a source for focused writing activities.
 Read on for an example of how you can do this.

 Task

 In IELTS Academic Writing Task 1, you will describe a chart or a process.
 Where do you find the language to do this?
-Let’s start by reading this article from the UK’s Independent newspaper on the topic of the global middle class.
+Let’s start by reading this article from the UK’s Independent newspaper on the topic of the global middle class, which is full of statistics and trend language.
 Here’s your task:

-- Take a pen and underline every mention of quantities or proportions, or how they change (for example, 88% of…, just over a tenth, … rose significantly).
+2. Highlight every mention of quantities or proportions, or how they change (for example, 88% of…, just over a tenth, …rose significantly).

 Take a look at these examples: